osadl/OSLOC2JSON/README.md

 ### Optimization
 Because of the freedom offered by the OSLOC "language", JSON dict keys can have no values.
-If all keys of a dict do not have values, the dict can be converted into a list of keys.
+If all keys of a dict do not have values, the dict can be converted into a list of keys or even to a string, if the list has only one element.
 This is done when the "--optimize" flag is selected.
 Thus, after running
 ```bash
 osloc2json.py -o FTL.txt
 ```